General terms and conditions of sale Madame Brasserie and of the website

 3.2 Any booking implies acceptance of these General Terms and Conditions and shall become effective once confirmed to the Customer by email or approved on a Customer extranet or via a data exchange.

-3.3 Payment must be made immediately and in full.
+3.3 Payment must be immediate and in full for bookings of up to 10 guests.
+And for bookings of 11 people or more, a deposit of 70% will be required on confirmation, with the balance of 30% due no later than 3 working days before the service.
 Payments may be made in cash (within the maximum permitted by the regulations), cheque (drawn exclusively on a bank domiciled in France), bank card, wire transfer or any other payment method accepted by the Service Provider.
 Customers who pay by bank card undertake to use only a card owned by them, in person.
 The Service Provider cannot be held liable in the event of fraudulent use.
 The Customer shall indicate the number, validity date and security code of their bank card at the time of payment.
-Remote payment by bank card is fully secured by SSL protocol and carried out by an organisation specialising in secure online transactions.
-Transmission of bank data takes place by secure link and directly on the website of said organisation.
-In any event, the non-availability of the electronic payment service cannot under any circumstances release the Customer from their obligation to pay for the chosen Services.
+Remote payment by bank card is fully secured by the SSL protocol and provided by an organisation specialising in secure online transactions.
+Bank data are transferred by a secure link directly to the website of said organisation.
+In any event, non-availability of the electronic payment service cannot under any circumstances release the Customer from its obligation to pay for the chosen Services.

 3.4 Any delay in payment will, after the sending of a notice to remedy, result in the invoicing of late payment interest exclusive of tax, equivalent to application of a rate equal to the European Central Bank rate, plus 10 points.
 These penalties will be applied from the due date of the principal up to the date of actual payment in full.

 A fixed indemnity compensating recovery costs of €40 will be automatically due by all professionals in the case of any delay in payment (Art.
-L.441-5 of the Commercial Code).
+L. 441-5 of the French Commercial Code).

 3.5 An additional invoice will be issued after the event for all services and overtime not previously included.

-5.1 The Service Provider will do everything in its power to ensure that the services are provided under the terms and conditions provided for in the booking.
+5.1 The Service Provider will do everything in its power to ensure that the services are provided in accordance with the terms and conditions provided for in the booking.
 Under no circumstances may the number of attendees present at the venue exceed the capacity established for each venue.

 5.2 Any equipment or items which may prove hazardous for customers or the Service Provider’s staff will be refused.